Table of Contents[Hide][Show]

 Robot Religion Article

 Next, we tested these chatbot detector tools using this MethodShop.com article about Robot Religion being a possible next phase of artificial intelligence.
-All of the AI detection tools correctly determined that the article was human created.
+All the AI detection tools correctly determined that the article was human created.

 - OpenAI Text Classifier: PASS – We pasted the first few paragraphs of this article into the OpenAI AI Text Classifier.
 It correctly made this assessment: “The classifier considers the text to be very unlikely AI-generated.”